yu-ming-chen/tp/docs/UserGuide.md

 This command is usually used to display all expenditures after searching for specific expenditures using the `find` command.

->⚠️ If the `find` command has not been used, the `list` command may not have any visible effect.
-This is because all expenditures have already been displayed.
+> 📕️ If the `find` command has not been used, the `list` command has no visible effect.

 Format: list